ArpitCh2002/AI-ML-Projects/README.md

 # AI-ML-Projects
-This repo contains project created during AI ML course.
+This repo contains project created using Artifical Intelligence and Machine Learning (AI-ML).